 Some patients are more suited than others to a facelift procedure.
 This depends on a variety of factors.
 The ideal candidates for a facelift will have the following features:

-Loose skin, wrinkles & deep creases
+Loose skin, Wrinkles & Deep Creases

 A facelift is an excellent way to reduce flabby or sagging skin, reduce wrinkles, and smooth out deep creases.

-A facelift will only smooth and tighten the skin of the lower half of your face.
+A facelift will only smooth and tighten the skin of the lower half of the face.
 However, often the surgeon can combine a facelift with the following procedures to address other concerns you may have:

 - Brow lift – this can reduce wrinkles on the forehead.